Protect Your Organization’s Email Security

 DMARC is an open email standard created by the industry consortium DMARC.org, of which Agari is a founding member.
-It works in conjunction with well-known email standards SPF and DKIM, and is the only way for email senders to tell email receivers that emails they are sending are truly from them.
+It works in conjunction with well-known email standards SPF and DKIM, and a DMARC report is the only way for email senders to tell email receivers that emails they are sending are truly from them.

 DMARC stands for Domain-based Message Authentication, Reporting, & Conformance.
 Using DMARC, companies that send mail can:

 - Authenticate all legitimate email messages and sources for their email-sending domains, including owned and third party domains.

 - Publish an explicit policy that instructs mailbox providers how to deliver or dispose of messages that are determined to be inauthentic.

 - Gain intelligence on all use of their domains in email messages from across the internet.

 The Benefits of DMARC